Lydia-tech/tech-blog/README.md

 Run "node server" or "npm start" to start the program.
 You can view the site locally at "http://localhost:3001/"

-  ## Contributing

- Please reach out via email if you wish to contribute (see questions section below)

-  ## Testing

-  No testing currently.

   ## License